The Best Trail Runners for Thru-Hiking in 2025

 Details

-The Challenger 7 is perfect for hikers who love the springy feel of the Speedgoats in principle but find it too squashy to allow for comfortable/efficient hiking in practice.
-Although this moderately-cushioned offering still rocks Hoka’s signature chunky midsole, it’s noticeably firmer than that of the Speedgoat, which has so much midsole that it can feel stiff and unresponsive compared to the more maneuverable Challenger.
+The Challenger is perfect for hikers who love the springy feel of the Speedgoats in principle but find it too squashy to allow for comfortable/efficient hiking in practice.
+Although this moderately cushioned offering still rocks Hoka’s signature chunky midsole, it’s noticeably firmer than that of the Speedgoat, which can feel clunky and unresponsive compared to the more maneuverable Challenger.

 The Speedgoats have a higher stack height and a “stickier” Vibram outsole than the Challengers (which are standard rubber).
 These features only add to the feeling that the Challenger is a nimbler, more stable shoe overall.
 It was once Hoka’s go-to model for wide feet, but the brand has since expanded its offerings to include “wide” Speedgoats as well.
 Despite this, the Challenger still has an overall roomier design.